-Other SB bodies, determined with the Statute, are Credit Committees with the following, structure, and authorities, as at December 31, 2021:
+Other SB bodies, determined with the Statute, are Credit Committees with the following, structure and authorities, as of December 31, 2021:

-- 1. Executive Corporate Credit Committee (ECCC): it consists of 6 members as follows: - Diomidis Nikoletopoulos, CEO and Chairman of the Board of Directors of SB, Chairman,
+1. Executive Corporate Credit Committee (ECCC): it consists of 6 members as follows:

-- Ioannis Kagioulis, NBG Group executive appointed by the NBG Group Chief Credit Officer, member, - Toni Stojanovski, Chief Corporate Officer of SB and member of the Board of Directors, member, - Bojan Stojanoski, Chief Risk Officer of SB and member of the Board of Directors, member, - Ilias Papadopoulos, Chief Credit Officer of SB, member, and - Ioannis Bourmpakis, Representative of NBG International Activities Sector, member.
+- Diomidis Nikoletopoulos, CEO and Chairman of the Board of Directors of SB, Chairman, - Ioannis Kagioulis, NBG Group executive appointed by the NBG Group Chief Credit Officer, member, - Toni Stojanovski, Chief Corporate Officer of SB and member of the Board of Directors, member, - Bojan Stojanoski, Chief Risk Officer of SB and member of the Board of Directors, member, - Ilias Papadopoulos, Chief Credit Officer of SB, member, and - Ioannis Bourmpakis, Representative of NBG International Activities Sector, member.

-The ECCC decides on credit exposure towards single subject - legal entity for financing in the amount from EUR 5.000.001 up to EUR 10.000.000.
-All financing that exceeds EUR 10.000.001 OR 10% of SB own funds shall be approved by SB Supervisory Board.
+The ECCC decides on the credit exposure towards single subject - legal entity for financing in the amount from EUR 5.000.001 up to EUR 10.000.000.
+All financing that exceeds EUR 10.000.001 shall be approved by SB's Supervisory Board.
 ECCC also approves restructuring of claims and regulating of claims in accordance with applicable credit policies and performs other activities determined with decisions of the Supervisory Board.
-The meetings are held by teleconference or written statement when needed with a quorum of all of its members and the decisions are passed unanimously;
+The meetings are held by teleconference or with a written consent, when needed, with a quorum of all of its members, and the decisions are passed unanimously;

-- 2. Credit Committee (CC): it consists of 5 members as follows: - Diomidis Nikoletopoulos CEO and Chairman of the Board of Directors of SB, Chairman - Bojan Stojanoski Chief Risk Officer of SB and member of the Board of Directors, member - Toni Stojanovski, Chief Corporate Officer of SB and member of the Board of Directors, member - Ilias Papadopoulos, Chief Credit Officer of SB, member - Vladimir Treneski Senior Manager of Corporate Banking of SB, member.
+2. Credit Committee (CC): it consists of 5 members as follows:

+- Diomidis Nikoletopoulos CEO and Chairman of the Board of Directors of SB, Chairman - Boian Stoianoski Chief Risk Officer of SB and member of the Board of Directors, member - Toni Stojanovski, Chief Corporate Officer of SB and member of the Board of Directors, member - Ilias Papadopoulos, Chief Credit Officer of SB, member - Vladimir Treneski Senior Manager of Corporate Banking of SB, member.

-The CC, decides on credit exposure toward single subject - legal entity in the amount from EUR 2.000.001 up to EUR 5.000.000.
+The CC, decides on the credit exposure towards a single subject - legal entity in the amount from EUR 2.000.001 up to EUR 5.000.000.
 CC also approves restructuring of claims and regulating of claims in accordance with applicable credit policies and performs other activities determined with decisions of the Supervisory Board.
-The meetings are held by teleconference or written statement when needed with a quorum of all of its members and the decisions are passed unanimously.
+The meetings are held by teleconference or a written consent, when needed, with a quorum of all of its members and the decisions are passed unanimously.

-- 3. Commercial Clients Credit Committee (CCCC):it consists of 5 members as follows: - Bojan Stojanoski Chief Risk Officer of SB and member of the Board of Directors, Chairman - Toni Stojanovski, Chief Corporate Officer of SB and member of the Board of Directors, member - Ilias Papadopoulos, Chief Credit Officer of SB, member - Vladimir Treneski, Senior Manager of Corporate Banking, member

-- Lidija Rumenovska Sazdova or Mihaela Atanasovska Stoicovska - Manager or Deputy Manager of Underwriting Division, member.
+3. Commercial Clients Credit Committee (CCCC): it consists of 5 members as follows:

+- Bojan Stojanoski Chief Risk Management Officer of SB and member of the Board of Directors, Chairman - Toni Stojanovski, Chief Corporate Officer of SB and member of the Board of Directors, member - Ilias Papadopoulos, Senior Manager of Credit Risk at SB, member - Vladimir Treneski, Senior Manager of Corporate Banking, member - Lidija Rumenovska Sazdova or Mihaela Atanasovska Stoickovska Manager or Deputy Manager of Underwriting Division, member.

-The CCCC decides on credit exposure toward single subject - legal entity up to EUR 2.000.000.
+The CCCC decides on the credit exposure towards a single subject - legal entity up to EUR 2.000.000.
 CCCC also approves restructuring of claims and regulating of claims in accordance with applicable credit policies and performs other activities determined with decisions of the Supervisory Board.
-The meetings are held by teleconference or written statement when needed with a quorum of all of its members and the decisions are passed unanimously;
+The meetings are held by teleconference or a written consent, when needed, with a quorum of all of its members and the decisions are passed unanimously;

-- 4. Higher Small Banking Business Credit Committee (HSBBCC): it consists of 5 members, as follows: - Bojan Stojanoski Chief Risk Officer of SB and member of the Board of Directors, Chairman - Milica Chaparovska Jovanovska Chief Retail Officer of SB and member of the Board of Directors, member - Ilias Papadopoulos Chief Credit Officer of SB, member - Dejan Krstevski Manager of SBB Client Segment Business Department, member - Vesna Nencheva either/or Emilija Stojanova Ivanovska Manager of Risk Management or Manager of Retail Credit Division, member
+4. Higher Small Banking Business Credit Committee (HSBBCC): it consists of 5 members, as follows:

+- Bojan Stojanoski Chief Risk Officer of SB and member of the Board of Directors, Chairman - Milica Chaparovska Jovanovska Chief Retail Officer of SB and member of the Board of Directors, member - Ilias Papadopoulos Senior Manager of Credit Risk at SB, member - Dejan Krstevski Manager of SB Client Segment Business Department, member - Emilija Stojanova Ivanovska Manager of Risk Management of Retail Credit Division, member